liquidrinu/liquiwave/README.md

 ```
 player/vlc.js
 ```
-- This file spawns a child process to launch vlc on server on a separate thread
+- This file spawns a child process to launch vlc on server on a different process
 ```
 player/vlc_config.js
 ```